projone/tweet-tracks/README.md

 # Tweet Tracks
-A muscical time capsule!
+A musical time capsule!
 Plays a song that has a trending topic of the day from Twitter in the lyrics.

 <!-- edit this part -->
 ## Screenshot of the webpage